SHOP BY CATEGORY

 What are my options?

-There’s 2 different types of dyes that you can use for candles & wax melts, Bekro chip dye & liquid dye.
-They both give great results, but are different to work with.
+There are 2 different types of dyes that you can use for candles & wax melts; Bekro Chip Dye & Liquid Dye.

 Bekro Chip Candle Dyes

 The Bekro chip dyes are easy to use & create a minimal mess.